adfinis/timed-frontend/CONTRIBUTING.md

 ### Setup pre commit

-Pre commit hooks is an additional option instead of executing checks in your editor of choice.
+Pre commit hooks are an additional option instead of executing checks in your editor of choice.

 First create a virtualenv with the tool of your choice before running below commands: